Michael Skubala

-Michael Skubala (born 31 October 1982) is an English football coach who is current the head coach for EFL League One club Lincoln City.
+Michael Albert Skubala (born 31 October 1982) is an English professional football coach who is the manager of EFL Championship club Bristol City.

+Early life

+Michael Albert Skubala was born on 31 October 1982 in Lutterworth, Leicestershire.

 Coaching career

 Early career

 Skubala started his coaching career whilst teaching PE at Lutterworth College in Leicestershire.
 Alongside his job at the school, he had a number of coaching roles including at non-league club Barwell as well as Coventry City and Nottingham Forest academies.

 He subsequently became director of football at Loughborough University, renowned for sporting excellence, before being headhunted by the FA, where he became head coach of England national futsal team.
-Between 2017 and 2020, he guided them to their highest world ranking in two decades and played a key role in the development of future Premier League player and Wolves captain Max Kilman.
+Between 2017 and 2020, he guided them to their highest world ranking in two decades and played a key role in the development of future Premier League player and former Wolverhampton Wanderers captain Max Kilman.
 Skubala then progressed to work with the England U18s, whilst also working at UEFA as a football advisor.

 Leeds United

 In July 2022, he was appointed head coach of Leeds United U21s.